Envío gratuito en pedidos superiores a 100 dólares.

 What Are The Benefits Of Using Reusable Nappies?

-Reusable nappies save money, reduce waste, and are eco-friendly.
-They help lower your carbon footprint and avoid harmful chemicals found in disposables.
-Plus, they are often softer and gentler on a baby’s skin, providing comfort and protection.
+Reusable nappies help you save money, cut down on waste, and are better for the environment.
+They lower your carbon footprint and avoid the harmful chemicals found in disposables.
+They are also often softer and gentler on your baby’s skin, giving comfort and protection.

 How Do You Clean Reusable Nappies Effectively?

-Rinse nappies immediately after use, then wash in hot water with baby-safe detergent.
-Avoid fabric softeners and bleach.
-Dry nappies in sunlight to naturally disinfect and prevent odors.
-Proper cleaning ensures hygiene and extends the lifespan of nappies.
+Rinse nappies right after use, then wash them in hot water with baby-safe detergent.
+Don’t use fabric softeners or bleach.
+Dry nappies in sunlight to disinfect and prevent odors.
+Cleaning them well keeps them hygienic and helps them last longer.

 Are Reusable Nappies Safe For Newborns?

 Yes, reusable nappies are safe for newborns.
-They are made from natural, breathable fabrics that help reduce the risk of diaper rash.
-Choose nappies with adjustable sizing for a snug fit.
-Always ensure they are washed thoroughly to maintain hygiene and comfort.
+They use natural, breathable fabrics that help lower the risk of diaper rash.
+Pick nappies with adjustable sizing for a snug fit, and always wash them well to keep things clean and comfortable.

 How Long Do Reusable Nappies Last?